-Daniel’s younger brother Iggy has only been potty trained for a few months but now he’s sporting weird insect based superpowers.
+Daniel’s younger brother Iggy has only been potty trained for a few months but now he’s sporting weird insect-based superpowers.
 Daniel figures out that this is from the bugs Iggy digested from the new neighbor kid’s insect collection.
-Only he learns that his new neighbors are aliens from another planet who might know how to cure Iggy. [easy chapter book, ages 7 and up]
+Only he learns that his new neighbors are aliens from another planet who might know how to cure Iggy. [chapter book, ages 7 and up]

 Vincent Shadow: Toy Inventor series by Tim Kehoe

 11-year-old Vincent gets blackouts during which he envisions fantastic toy creations.
-He’s like a Willy Wonka of toy invention except with an unsual invention process.
+He’s like a Willy Wonka of toy invention except with an unusual invention process.
 There’s also a Cinderella element to Vincent’s story.
 His deceased mother was an artist who helped Vincent create a secret laboratory.
 Now that his father remarried with three step kids, Vincent feels mistreated and spends most of his time hiding out there.
-When Vincent hears about a competition by famous toy maker Howard G. Whiz, he’s determined to win the prize of a summer job which will give him a break from his family. [chapter book, ages 8 and up]
+When Vincent hears about a competition by famous toymaker Howard G. Whiz, he’s determined to win the prize of a summer job which will give him a break from his family. [middle grade, ages 8 and up]

 The Templeton Twins: Have an Idea Book 1 series by Ellis Weiner

 The Templeton kids are 12-year-old fraternal twins, a boy and girl named John and Abigail Templeton, with a genius inventor father.
 There is another set of evil adult twins, Dean D. Dean and Dan D. Dean, who want their dad’s inventions and resort to kidnapping the Templeton twins and their dog to accomplish this.